-KSLs/KSMs must coordinate with both their Commander and the M&FRC before they initiate the CKSP Virtual Initial Training.
-Prior to taking the virtual training an "official" appointment letter must be on file with the M&FRC and in the KSL's/KSM's unit.
+Before initiating virtual training KSLs/KSMs must coordinate with their Commander and the M&FRC, ensuring an official appointment letter is on file with both the M&FRC and the KSL's/KSM's unit.

 MODULES

 - 1. CKSP Overview

 - 2. Readiness

 - 3. Connectedness

 - 4. Resources

 - 5. Resilience